openstack/diskimage-builder/doc/source/user_guide/installation.rst

-Most image formats require the qemu-img tool which is provided by the qemu-utils package on Ubuntu/Debian or the qemu package on Fedora/RHEL/opensuse.
+Most image formats require the qemu-img tool which is provided by the qemu-utils package on Ubuntu/Debian or the qemu package on Fedora/RHEL/opensuse/Gentoo.

 Some image formats, such as VHD, may require additional tools.
 Please see the disk-image-create help output for more information.

 Individual elements can also have additional dependencies for the build host.
 It is recommended you check the documentation for each element you are using to determine if there are any additional dependencies.
+Of particular note is the need for the `dev-python/pyyaml` package on Gentoo hosts.

 Source Installation